HALL OF CHAMPIONS

 BAYLOR BARNES --- WON THREE CONSECUTIVE TITLES IN THE MAJORS BEING A MEMBER OF THE 2008 METS, 2009 DODGERS, AND THE 2010 WHITE SOX.

-DANTE STEVENS--- ONLY PLAYER TO WIN BOTH THE SENIOR WORLD SERIES (ROCKIES) AND THE MAJORS WORLD SERIES (WHITE SOX) IN THE SAME YEAR (2010).
+DANTE STEVENS--- WON BOTH THE SENIOR WORLD SERIES (ROCKIES) AND THE MAJORS WORLD SERIES (WHITE SOX) IN THE SAME YEAR (2010).

 PLAYERS WITH 2 TITLES IN THE MAJORS